The page has been translated by Gen AI.

 Detailed description

-• Only numbers can be entered, and input a value between 1 and 100
+• Only numeric input is allowed, enter a value between 1 and 100

-• Indicates the server specifications of GPU type, select a server that includes 1, 2, 4, or 8 GPUs
+• Indicates the specifications of a GPU-type server, allowing selection of servers with 1, 2, 4, or 8 GPUs

-• In Use: Number of resources with Planned Compute set that are currently in use
+• In Use: Number of resources with Planned Compute that are currently in use

 • Coverage Preview: Amount applied per resource by Planned Compute

-• Basic: Area where the OS is installed and used
+• Basic: The area where the OS is installed and used

-• Capacity can be entered in Units (minimum capacity varies depending on the OS image type)
+• Capacity can be entered in units (the minimum capacity varies depending on the OS image type)

-• SSD/HDD_KMS: additional encrypted volume using Samsung Cloud Platform KMS (Key Management System) encryption key
+• SSD/HDD_KMS: Additional encrypted volume using Samsung Cloud Platform KMS (Key Management System) encryption keys

-• Performance degradation occurs when using SSD_KMS disk type
+• Performance degradation occurs when using the SSD_KMS disk type

-• Additional: Used when additional user space is needed outside the OS area
+• Additional: Used when the user needs extra space beyond the OS area

 • After selecting Use, enter the storage type and capacity